Clinical trial advertising guidelines

 When creating clinical trial advertising materials, it's important to craft outreach copy that connects with patients.
 But in order for your Institutional Review Board (IRB) to approve your materials, your materials also need to adhere to guidelines set out by the Food and Drug Administration (FDA).

-Working within those guidelines doesn't mean your outreach has to be dry and unengaging, but it should be clear and honest.
+Working within those guidelines doesn't mean your outreach has to be dry, but it should be clear and honest.
 Follow these tips to ensure your materials are complying with typical IRB guidelines to give you the best shot at approval, while connecting with patients, too.

 What are the FDA regulations for advertising clinical trials?

 The FDA considers advertising clinical trials to patients to be part of the informed consent process.
 Any patient-facing materials must be submitted to the IRB for your trial, but materials created for other purposes may not need to be submitted.
 Before you submit your materials, check the list below, as well as past IRB submissions, to confirm what does and does not need to be included in your submission packet.

 Materials that must be submitted to your Institutional Review Board (IRB):

 - Ad copy for digital channels, including Facebook, Twitter, paid search platforms, and banners